philou/philou.github.com/_posts/2012-01-05-order-of-execution-of-before-blocks-in-rspec.markdown

   end
 end
 ```

-<p />The previous example will fail, whereas the next one will succeed.<p />
+The previous example will fail, whereas the next one will succeed.

 ```ruby
 describe "A monkey wrench" do
   before :each do